Neurodermatitis - causes, symptoms and care tips

 Time out for you and your skin

-A proven therapy for atopic dermatitis is spending time in skin-friendly climatic regions.
+Spending time in skin-friendly climatic regions is a proven therapy for atopic dermatitis.
 Why certain climatic conditions achieve such good results cannot be explained with scientific precision.
 It may be due to a lower pollen and pollutant load in the air or the peace and relaxation that patients experience during these days.
 The Dead Sea region is said to have a particularly beneficial effect.
 This climate filters out harmful UVB rays so that you can stay in the sun longer than usual and benefit from its anti-inflammatory potential.
 The high salt content of the sea makes it easier for the sun's rays to penetrate into the deeper layers of the skin and, thanks to magnesium, has an additional effect anti-inflammatory.

 A stay in the mountains can also have a positive effect on your skin condition.
 The healing effects of high altitudes are recommended by many patients.
 However, if you don't have any options or simply aren't the type for mountains and the sea, bring your vacation home and create your own oasis of calm.
 Effective relaxation techniques are offered by sports clubs, adult education centers and online, and range from breathing exercises, meditation and autogenic training to yoga.
 The influence of your emotional world on the course of atopic dermatitis should not be neglected under any circumstances.